jadecobra/python_tdd_exercises/source/AttributeError.rst

 Our exploration of python using Test Driven Development continues in this chapter with the ``AttributeError``

 An Attribute is a property, variable, function or name that belongs to an ``object``.
-For example, if we describe a human being we could list attributes like height, weight, sex and color.
+For example, if I describe a human being I could list attributes like height, weight, sex and color.
 An ``AttributeError`` is raised when there is a reference to a name in an ``object`` that does not exist.